 The UH System's budget preparation and receipt of and further distribution of resources are governed by state law, primarily Chapter 37 of the Hawai'i Revised Statutes (HRS) (IVD-22).
-Biennial budget requests, financial plans and program performance reports are provided to the Governor and the Legislature in odd-numbered years; supplemental budget requests (to amend any appropriation for the current fiscal biennium) may also be submitted in evennumbered years.
+Biennial budget requests, financial plans and program performance reports are provided to the Governor and the Legislature in odd-numbered years; supplemental budget requests (to amend any appropriation for the current fiscal biennium) may also be submitted in even-numbered years.
 Operating and Capital Improvement Projects (CIP) funds for the UH System are appropriated by major organizational units, of which the UHCC System is one.

 The UHCC System Office, under the guidance of the associate vice president for administrative services, coordinates the budget development and request process for the community colleges, based on the strategic plans of the UH System, the UHCC System, and the individual college (IVD-23).
 The UHCC System Strategic Planning Council (SPC) is the primary body for ensuring Systemwide participation in the strategic planning process.
 The membership of the SPC includes the Chancellor, Faculty Senate chair, and Student Government chair from each college; and the vice president and the associate vice presidents for the community colleges (IVD-24).
-The SPC provides a planning context to ensure that System budget request categories and priorities are consistent with and align appropriately with UHCC Strategic Planning Process, which defines the role of the SPC, are codified in UHCCP #4.101: Strategic Academic Planning (IVD-25).
+The SPC provides a planning context to ensure that System budget request categories and priorities are consistent with and align appropriately with UHCC Strategic Plan goals and objectives.
+The guiding principles of the Community College Strategic Academic Planning Process, which defines the role of the SPC, are codified in UHCCP #4.101: Strategic Academic Planning (IVD-25).
 The VPCC has a functional responsibility for providing a fair distribution of resources that are sufficient to support the effective operations of the colleges